 Jackie Robinson's story never gets old and bears a new look ---- that's why I use his life story as an example to my students of overcoming adversity.
 What a man!

-Anne over 2 years ago from Ashland, WI
+Anne almost 3 years ago from Ashland, WI

 All I can do is cry and say thank you Jackie!

-Jerry E. about 3 years ago from Philadelphia, Pa
+Jerry E. over 3 years ago from Philadelphia, Pa